gilbertk23/Code-R.O.B/Documentation/rough_idea.md

 # rough idea
+A big ol' doc for what we are aiming for as a final project.

+## graphics
 - original legend of zelda type graphics
+- 2D
 - top-down view
-  - 2D
-  - enemies and player sprites
 - grid/tile-based level design
-## graphics
-- 2D
 - pixel-art
 - we make all the art ourselves(!)
   - reccomended software: LibreSprite: https://libresprite.github.io/#!/